open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 We have the following five clusters.
 And we now want to select two clusters and ensure a even spread first across the regions then across the zones.
 For regions, we don't want to set the max skew.
-But for zones, we want to set the max skew to one.
+But for zones, we want to set the max skew to 1, and `whenUnsatisfiable` to `DoNotSchedule`.

 | Cluster Name | Prioritizer Score | Region  | Zone       |
 |--------------|-------------------|---------|------------|